 - In a small saucepan, heat the milk and remaining sugar just until it begins to boil.
 Remove from the heat and stir in the vanilla.

-- Pour all of this mixture over the rolls.
+- Pour the milk sauce over the rolls.

 - Bake until browned, about 30-40 minutes.